splunk/observability-workshop/content/en/conf/opentelemetry-collector/2-extensions.md

 {{% /tabs %}}

 {{% notice style="info" %}}
-If you are not following along you can use your browser to access a test environment emitting zPages information at:
+If you are not following along, you can use your browser you can access a test environment emitting zPages information at:

 - **ServiceZ:** [http://63.33.64.193:55679/debug/servicez](http://63.33.64.193:55679/debug/servicez)
 - **PipelineZ:** [http://63.33.64.193:55679/debug/pipelinez](http://63.33.64.193:55679/debug/pipelinez)